MrKoy/automation-api-community-solutions/700-workarea/702-deploy-descriptor-examples/README.md

 ctm build DeployDescriptor.json
 ```

-Once tested, you can build, deploy or run workflows on Control-M applying a Deploy Descriptor - e.g. for the "deploy" service:
+Once everything has been tested, you can build, deploy or run workflows on Control-M applying a Deploy Descriptor - e.g. for the "deploy" service:
 ```
 ctm deploy MyWorkflow.json DeployDescriptor.json
 ```